olcf/olcf-user-docs/systems/frontier_user_guide.rst

 - ACTION RECOMMENDED: The default modules on Frontier will be updated to the HPE/Cray Programming Environment (CPE) 24.11 and ROCm/6.2.4.
 For teams using the default module environment on Frontier, we highly recommend preemptively upgrading and re-building your application prior to the outage.
 You may do so by loading the ``cpe/24.11`` module and setting ``export LD_LIBRARY_PATH=$CRAY_LD_LIBRARY_PATH:$LD_LIBRARY_PATH``, as required when using non-default modules.
 This may be removed after the February 18 outage once CPE/24.11 is made default.
 - Upgrade to Cray OS 3.2 (SLES-15 SP6).
 - Upgrade to Slingshot Host Software 11.1.0 (``libfabric/1.22.0``).
 This release of ``libfabric`` is not compatible with ``cray-mpich`` < 8.1.28 (CPE/23.12), so the prior release of ``libfabric`` will remain on Frontier as non-default for use with older ``cray-mpich`` modules.
+- ``libfabric/1.15.2.0`` will be going away, as the performance regression in ``libfabric/1.20.1`` has been fixed as of the January 14, 2025 outage.
+Please retry running with the default ``libfabric/1.20.1``.

 2025-01-14
 ----------